What is Hydractinia?

 The Allorecognition Complex (ARC)

-Using inbred lines of Hydractinia, we and our collaborators have demonstrated that allorecognition is controlled by two linked genes, calledallorecognition 1 (alr1) and alr2.
+Using inbred lines of Hydractinia, we have demonstrated that allorecognition is controlled a region of the genome called the Allorecognition Complex (ARC).
+The ARC contains many allorecognition genes.
+To date, we have described two, Allorecognition 1 (Alr1) and Allorecognition 2 (Alr2).
 Colonies matching alleles at both genes fuse, while colonies matching no alleles reject.
-Colonies that only match alleles at one gene undergo a transitory fusion.
+Colonies that only match alleles at one gene undergo transitory fusion.
 Both genes encode transmembrane proteins with extracellular regions containing domains similar to Ig-like domains and large cytoplasmic tails with motifs suggesting a role in signal transduction.
-The alr genes are highly polymorphic (198 unique alr2alleles in a single population!), and sequence variation in the extracellular domain predicts allorecognition phenotypes.
-No unlinked allorecognition loci have been detected in systematic searches of three wild-type genetic backgrounds.
+The Alr genes are highly polymorphic (198 unique Alr2 alleles in a single population!), and sequence variation in the extracellular domain predicts allorecognition phenotypes.